 “It feels like your wedding was ages ago,” my cousin said on the phone last night.

 It does and it doesn’t.
 We’ve been stumbling back into real life, the first week a blur thanks to jet lag, and now, three weeks in, the muted “oh…” feeling has fully settled in: the realization that, after the wedding, nothing really changes about you or your spouse or your life unless you make it so.
 Continue reading “Don’t Blink”

 On Sunday afternoon, I watched Call Me By Your Name and left the theater weeping.* Not because I left feeling hopeless, but simply nostalgic, for old lessons and old times.
-Call Me By Your Name Continue reading ““Call Me By Your Name” and the Heartbreak I’ve Never Had”
+Continue reading ““Call Me By Your Name” and the Heartbreak I’ve Never Had”

 On Friday afternoon I called to tell my father the good news.

 “A full time offer,” he said, “Congratulations.”
 Continue reading “Big Company”

 Last January, on the day of the Women’s March, Tom and I hired a cleaning lady for the first time.
 Continue reading “Thom’s Thursday Thoughts on the Women’s March”

 In addition to reading more, I should obviously write more in 2018.
 Serious thought-provoking stuff about life, of course!
 But also to be more diligent about Thom’s Thursday Thoughts.
 As it happens, a large part of this blog’s popularity depends on it.
 Continue reading “Thom’s Thursday Thoughts around the Holidays”

 At the holiday party, a coworker came up to me on the dance floor.